 Routine services, equipment and supplies are included in the general charge where services are being rendered.
-Additional charges for equipment and supplies that are commonly furnished or are a usual part of a surgical/medical procedure, during an office visit or office procedure are ineligible for separate reimbursement and should not be billed separately.
+Equipment and supplies that are commonly furnished or are a usual part of the injection and/or infusion procedure, during an office visit or office procedure are ineligible for separate reimbursement and should not be billed separately.

 Examples: